 Developing your teaching beyond the basics over the course of your three or so years will almost certainly involve:

-Expanding your range of teaching roles to include demonstrating, tutoring, one-to-one advising, marking of coursework, limited roles in supervising students’ projects, and occasional lecturing.
+Expanding your range of teaching roles: You will want to develop a range of different teaching roles that may include demonstrating, tutoring, one-to-one advising, marking of coursework, limited roles in supervising students’ projects, and / or occasional lecturing.

-Increasing the depth of your responsibilities to include having more input in planning classes, reviewing or designing new course content, taking on roles to support newer peers, and being of assistance to your course organiser in new ways
+Increasing the depth of your responsibilities: You will also want to ensure that you are able to develop some in more depth.
+This may, for example lead to having more input in planning classes, reviewing or designing new course content, taking on roles to support newer peers, and / or being of assistance to your course organiser in new ways.

-How you expand and develop your specific role will depend on what opportunities are offered in your school.
+How you expand and develop your specific roles will depend on what opportunities are offered in your School.

-There are a number of ways you can creatively and proactively collect feedback on your teaching, and engage with this feedback actively.
+There are a number of ways in which you can creatively and proactively collect feedback on your teaching, and engage with this feedback actively.
 Starting points are:

-Local and IAD support: a combination of peer support, individual support from academic staff and induction courses is offered in part by your school and in part by us here in the IAD, to opt into if and when it is thought to be of benefit.
+Local and IAD support: a combination of peer support, individual support from academic staff and induction courses is offered in part by your school and in part by the IAD, to opt into if and when it is thought to be of benefit to you.